 Parameter-elevation Relationships on Independent Slopes Model (PRISM) data from 1901-2000 were downloaded from an FTP server hosted on the Northwest Alliance for Computational Science and Engineering website.
 A model was created in ArcGIS ModelBuilder to convert the data from BIL to TIFF format.
 The model then projected the data for use in the NN and clipped the data to the study area boundary.

-Monthly rainfall rate data from the Tropical Rainfall Measuring Missing (TRMM) were downloaded from NASA’s Precipitation Processing System (PPS STORM) data portal.
+Monthly rainfall rate data from the TRMM were downloaded from NASA’s Precipitation Processing System (PPS STORM) data portal.
 A model was created in ArcGIS ModelBuilder to define the projection of the original data, convert average rainfall rate (mm/hr) into monthly accumulated rainfall (mm), reproject, and downscale the TRMM data to spatially match the PRISM data’s footprint.
 In order to maintain data integrity while projecting the originally undefined TRMM data into the same projected coordinate system used by the Navajo Nation, these data were converted into center of cell points, projected, transformed into a triangulated network, and then interpolated back into a raster, downscaling bilinearly to match the historical precipitation data.

 GPM … tbd